Unrealized Projects 1930-1934

 GERMAN DUB FOR MATA HARI (1931)

-For years some German fans were repeating a rumor that MGM wanted Garbo to synchronize the film for the German market.
+German fans also repeated a rumor that MGM wanted Garbo to synchronize this film for the German market.
 No details are known.

 SOURCE: unknown